iidxTe/ohtu-miniprojekti/README.md

 automatically tested
 * Line coverage of added code is at least 70%
 * CI passes all tests
-* Feature is usable on production (which may be local computer)
+* Feature is usable on production
 * Code quality is acceptable
   * Good naming
   * Modular architecture